ironsheep/P2-VL53L5CX-time-of-flight-driver/VL53L5CX.md

 | sampleTargetStatus(index) : nValue8 | --TBA--
 | sampleNbTgtDetected(index) : nValue8 | --TBA--

+**NOTE1:** *There are many adjustable values in the driver.
+Refer to the User Manual (Table of Contents (Above)) and to the sections in the source file `isp_vl53l5cx.spin2` entitled: `Tunable DRIVER CONSTANTs` and `Tunable DRIVER DATA`

-**NOTE:** *We're stopping here with adding method details.
+**NOTE2:** *We're stopping here with adding method details.
 We are still working on how best to do unloads and how best to make the data avaialable.
 We'll add more here as we are satisfyed the new interface.*

 ### Files